 3. Post Interactions and Network Engagement: The number of likes, reactions, comments, shares, and clicks a post earns also factors into its News Feed rank.
 Post interactions are one of the biggest indicators of relevance (together with click-through and time spent engaged), and are weighted more when those interactions are coming from a users’ own network.
 By activating the right customers to share content about your brand you’re maximizing your opportunity to generate the highest action – from both the creator and the end consumer of that content.
 Research suggests that 60% of consumers report that friend’s social media posts influence their purchase choices.

-For these insights and more, check out our 2017 State of Facebook UGC Engagement infographic below, or get the full report, here.
+For these insights and more, check out our 2017 State of Facebook User-Generated Content infographic below, or get the full report, here.